voxel51/fiftyone/docs/source/user_guide/dataset_creation/common_datasets.rst

     datasets must make their images available as invididual files on disk.

-    To view an image classification dataset stored as a directory of TFRecords in the FiftyOne Dashboard without creating a persistent FiftyOne dataset, you can execute:
+    To view an image classification dataset stored as a directory of TFRecords in the FiftyOne App without creating a persistent FiftyOne dataset, you can execute:

     .. code-block:: shell

         DATASET_DIR=/path/to/tf-image-classification-dataset

-        # View the dataset in the dashboard
+        # View the dataset in the app
-        fiftyone dashboard view \
+        fiftyone app view \
             --dataset-dir $DATASET_DIR \
             --type fiftyone.types.TFImageClassificationDataset